dolthub/docs/content/reference/cli.md

 Execute statements from the file given

 `--privilege-file`:
 Path to a file to load and store users and grants.
+Defaults to `$doltcfg-dir/privileges.db`.